marcozardo/patterns/fabric/Editor/system.md

   - **species**: these are entities or classes inside compartments that take part modelled reactions.
 They appear as **reactants** or **products**.

     **Entity example**: KinaseA, SubstrateS, ReceptorCount, TumorCell, Bcell.

     **Class example:**: ExposedPopulation, ResistantBacteria, mRNA_Transcripts, MemoryBcells

   They are categorized into two types:

   1.  **Floating Species:** These are subject to **reactions** and reaction kinetics.
   They are consumed, produced, or transformed directly by reactions (defined later in the model).

   2.  **Boundary Species:** They are not updated by reactions dynamics.
-    Boundary species are normally **fixed**, but they can also vary over time if defined **by explicit formulas or mathematical expressions** in precise rules (defined in later sections).
+  Boundary species are normally **fixed**, but they can also vary over time if defined **by explicit formulas or mathematical expressions** in precise rules (defined in the next rules).

   ### Rules